fluffos/fluffos/docs/efun/strings/oldcrypt.md

 ---
 layout: default
-title: strings / crypt
+title: strings / oldcrypt
 ---

 ### NAME

-    crypt() - encrypt a string
+    oldcrypt() - encrypt a string

 ### SYNOPSIS

-    string crypt( string str, string seed );
+    string oldcrypt( string str, string seed );

 ### DESCRIPTION

-    Encrypt the string `str` using string `seed`.
+    Encrypt the string `str` using the first two characters from string `seed`.
 If `seed` is zero, then a random seed will be used.

     The encrypted result can be used as the `seed` of a second encrypt, which will return the original encrypted result if both `str` inputs